tracer-x/TRACER/README.md

 This version of TRACER may not have all the features, but it has the interpolation (abstraction learning) algorithm for search-space reduction already implemented.
-Execute `ant dist` to create `tracer-0.1.tar.gz` in the source root.
+For running on Linux/x86 systems, execute `ant dist` to create `tracer-0.1.tar.gz` tracer distribution package in the source root.
 Unpack `tracer-0.1.tar.gz` into your preferred directory, say `<some_prefix>` and follow further instructions in `<some_prefix>/tracer-0.1/README`.

 **Running TRACER in the Source Tree**